-SCIENCE.
-Courses may be chosen from the departments of Biology, Chemistry and Biochemistry, Geology and Geological Engineering, or Physics and Astronomy.
+Courses may be chosen from astronomy, biology, chemistry, geology, Liba 150, 151, physical science, and physics.
 Two semesters of course work in one subject and one semester in a subject from another department are required.
 At least two of the courses taken must include laboratories.
 For some classes, the required laboratory will be an additional 1-hour course.
 For example, a student might take two 3-hour lecture courses in chemistry along with the two associated 1-hour laboratory courses, and one 3-hour course in biology without laboratory.
 As a second example, a student might take two 4-hour lecture/laboratory courses in geology and one 3-hour course in astronomy.
 As a third example, a student might take two chemistry courses, one with lab and one without, and a geology course with lab.
 Note that a student taking the required 6 hours of one subject (astronomy, physics, or physical science) from the Department of Physics and Astronomy must take the remaining 3 hours from another department.
 Astronomy 101 and 102 do not include laboratory work; Astronomy 103 and 104 include laboratory work and satisfy the requirements for lab-based science credits.
 A student may not receive credit for taking Astr 101 or 102 with either Astr 103 or 104.